margaretmf/margaretmf.github.io/readinglist.md

 * The Cherokee Nation: A History
 * Voices of Cherokee Women (Real Voices, Real History)
 * Breaking Old Rhythms: Answering the Call of a Creative God
-* Trail of Tears: The Rise and Fall of the Cherokee Nation
 * Beyond Shame: Creating a Healthy Sex Life on Your Own Terms
 * Remarkable Diaries: The World's Greatest Diaries, Journals, Notebooks, & Letters
 * A Treasury of Southern Folklore: Stories, Ballads, Traditions, & Folkways of the People of the South